Old School

 I liked Old School less and less as it wore on, character comedy souring into cheap shots like Ferrell injecting himself with the tranq gun of Seann William Scott (that's right, three minutes with Stifler from American Pie!).
 One particularly tasteless sequence finds Andy Dick as an Emo Phillips-coiffed blow-job instructor, exemplifying the hit-and-miss nature of the "outrageous" humor.
 After losing most of its steam, the film regains some clever cred in the climactic testing clinch (here, Ferrell earns his paycheck by schooling James Carville in a debate competition and utterly failing--while dressed in a tiger suit--to clear a ring of fire).

-The film's best asset, though, is Vaughn, effortlessly etching his trademark motormouth--a charmer with a stilletto--onto the surface of the film.
-In one of the film's simplest--and best--bits, Vaughn blurts "Earmuffs" to his young son--a signal for the boy to cover his ears so Daddy can swear.
+The film's best asset, though, is Vaughn, working his trademark motormouth: he's a charmer with a stilletto.
+In one of the film's simplest--and best--bits, Vaughn blurts "Earmuffs!" to his young son--a signal for the boy to cover his ears so Daddy can swear.
 When Vaughn disingenuously wraps up a toast by saying, "I'm not a talker, I'm not a talker," you know you've heard something laughable.

 Share/bookmark: del.icio.us Digg Facebook Fark Furl Google Bookmarks Newsvine Reddit StumbleUpon Yahoo!
 My Web Permalink Permalink